 2. Invest in Social Media Ads

-Your target audience likely spends a lot of time on social media, which means it is a fantastic platform for building awareness for your school and increasing website traffic.
+Your target audience spends a lot of time on social media, which means it is a fantastic platform for building awareness for your school and increasing website traffic.

 Keep in mind that social media really isn’t the place to ask prospective families to inquire.
 It is merely a vehicle to get prospects to your website to learn about your school.
 Because of social media’s “social” nature, individuals scrolling through cute dog pictures, viral videos, news, and updates from friends, they’re likely not in the state of mind to make a commitment to do something just yet.